ubernostrum/django-registration/docs/views.rst

 support for `class-based views
 <https://docs.djangoproject.com/en/stable/topics/class-based-views/>`_.
 Included
-in django-registration are two base classes which can be subclassed to implement whatever workflow is required.
+in django-registration are two base classes which can be subclassed to implement many types of registration workflows.

 The built-in workflows in django-registration provide their own subclasses of these views, and the documentation for those workflows